Solomonic/theming.jekyll.yenza_de/_posts/2015-11-17-cms-wordpress-joomla-drupal-django-typo3-plone.markdown

 ####Costs: It's not free!

 The software is free, but not the website.
 Every website needs a server to be stored on, static HMTL or sophisticated CMS.
 The sophisticated server-side appliocation needs by its nature more space, a database and computing-power to do its magic.
 The hosting costs vary widely between each CMS and are a major determining factor how many people will use it.
-Wordpress as absolute market leader (50%-60% of all CMS in use are Wordpress) often ships with very effortable hosting-packages while others like Plone (1%-2% market share) come at a 10 higher hosting costs.
+Wordpress as absolute market leader (50%-60% of all CMS in use are Wordpress) often ships with very effortable hosting-packages while others like Plone (1%-2% market share) come at a 10 times higher hosting costs.
 How often a CMS is used doesn't proof it's quality in any matter but it demonstrate how well costs and results are in balance.

 As a matter of fact are most website-companies, web-designer, themer and web-developer specialized in **one** CMS and will always recommend the own choice as the right one for every single project and customer.
 _If your only tool is a hammer, every problem looks like a nail to you._